 Portland is the whitest city in the United States, and you should know that this is by design.
 When Oregon was granted its statehood, it was predicated on the disenfranchisement of Black people; Black exclusion laws in the new state prevented them from owning property, working, or residing in the state of Oregon.
 These laws were repealed in 1926, but Portland boasts only a small Black population to this day.

 Despite its convoluted history, Portland managed to have one of the most organized, sustained reactions to the murder of George Floyd, with the 100th consecutive day of protests celebrated on September 5, 2020.
 But the combination of the COVID-19 pandemic and the continued revolution left many businesses shuttered, some for good.
-The ones that remain have been struggling, and small businesses in Portland, particularly Black-owned businesses, will need your support in 2021 to recover.
+The ones that remain have been struggling, and small businesses in Portland, particularly Black-owned businesses, will need your support to recover.

 Thankfully an initiative of Travel Portland has put together a compilation of all things Black in the city to make planning a visit simple.
 There you’ll find avenues via which to connect with Black culture and history, as well as event listings and a directory of Black-owned businesses.
 You may want to pay particular attention to Black-owned restaurants, especially because the region’s large Ethiopian and Eritrean communities are well reflected there.
 Some standouts that have been around since the ‘90s during a huge influx of East African immigration include Horn of Africa and my personal favorite Queen of Sheba.
 Also visit Abbey Creek Vineyard, which is run by Bertony Faustin, the first recorded black winemaker in Oregon.